HoshinoTented/luogu-intellij/README.md

 ./gradlew build
 ```

-If you want to get a intellij plugin, please run this code:
+If you want to get an intellij plugin, please run this code:

 ```bash
 ./gradlew shadowJar
 ```

-There is a fatjar will be generated in directory `build/libs`.
+There is a fatjar that will be generated in the directory `build/libs`.